 Kate’s past experiences with service include participating in project BUILD, a pre-orientation first-year program aiming to develop relationships through community service in Durham.
 Kate also participated in the first-year Neuroscience and Law Focus Program, connecting with other Focus students and meeting with professors at weekly dinners for further discussion.
 Kate is currently a member of CAPE, a program for female student- athletes at Duke who are interested in the premedical field.
 This summer, she plans to continue volunteering at the Boys and Girls Club of Pasadena by tutoring for summer school programs and playing sports with children.

-Kate is a sophomore at Duke and competes in the heptathlon for the Women’s Track and Field team.
-She is currently studying Biology and minoring in Cultural Anthropology and is dedicated to serving those in need.
+Kate is a junior at Duke and competes in the heptathlon for the Women’s Track and Field team.
+She is currently studying Biology and Cultural Anthropology, and is dedicated to serving those in need.
 She enjoys going on adventures, playing with children, and learning about other cultures.
 Her participation in ACE in India solidified her goal of becoming a doctor in order to provide medical care to underprivileged communities in the United States.
-Traveling to India allowed her to see the importance of education and health from an outside perspective and has influenced her interest in making health care more available and culturally inclusive.
-To follow this passion back on campus, she volunteers at Bull City Fit, helping children and families stay active and live healthier lifestyles.
-Kate is also a member of CAPE – a premedical program for female athletes at Duke – and is excited to shadow and assist doctors at the Duke hospital this year.
+Traveling to India allowed her to see the importance of education and health from an outside perspective and has influenced her commitment to making health care more available and culturally inclusive.
+To follow this passion back on campus, she is a part of Help Desk, which is a Bass Connections Team centered around the social determinants of US health disparities and works to connect members in the community to health resources.
+Kate is also a member of CAPE—a premedical program for female athletes at Duke—and spent her summer shadowing doctors at the Duke Hospital.
 The relationships and memories created with fellow Duke and Stanford athletes along with the children in Jasola, New Delhi, are experiences that Kate will never forget.
-As an ACE Ambassador, she is committed to helping current and future ACE participants get the most out of their experience abroad.
+As an ACE Ambassador, she is committed to helping current and future ACE participants get the most out of their experience abroad through cultural and ethical preparation.

 Want to hear more about Kate’s ACE experience?
 Contact Kate.